This Train Is Being Held, by Ismée Amiel Williams

 THIS!
 IS!
 NOT!
 OKAY!

-We’ve all grown up believing that if you we want someone to chase us.
+We’ve all grown up believing that we want someone to chase us.
 We want someone who is going to do anything to get us, anything for us.
 We’re all shown, over and over again, that saying no, saying you aren’t ready, saying you don’t want to see someone, is never the final answer–it’s merely a opening argument.
 What we aren’t taught is that this is actually dangerous stalker toxic male energy disguised as romance.

 Young boys are taught that if a girl says no to a date, you just have to keep trying!
 They are never, ever taught that if a girl says no, THAT’S YOUR ANSWER.
 If a girl breaks up with you, THAT’S YOUR ANSWER.
 It is not an invitation to continue calling, continue asking, continue pushing, until you get your way.